Lee Loughnane

-Lee David Loughnane (pronounced LOCK-nain; born October 21, 1946) is an American trumpeter, flugelhorn player, vocalist, and songwriter who is a founding member of the rock band Chicago.
-He is best known for being one-third of Chicago's brass/woodwind section alongside James Pankow and Walter Parazaider.
+Lee David Loughnane (/lɑːkneɪn/ LOCK-nain; born October 21, 1946) is an American musician who is a founding member of the rock band Chicago.
+He is best known for being one-third of Chicago's brass/woodwind section (alongside James Pankow and Walter Parazaider) as well as a backing and occasional lead vocalist.

 Early life and education

 Lee David Loughnane was born in Elmwood Park, Illinois, a northwest suburb of Chicago, to Philip and Juanita Loughnane.
 Lee is the second-oldest of five children.
 He began playing trumpet at age 11, using the same instrument played by his dad when he was in the Army Air Force.
 Lee attended St. Mel High School, an all-boys school operated by the Christian Brothers, because it had a concert band, jazz band and marching band.
 By the time he graduated in 1964, he knew that he wanted to be a professional musician.
 "There was nothing else that I wanted to do.
 I had no other calling."
-He met his future Chicago bandmates during his freshman year at DePaul University.
+He met his future Chicago bandmates during his first year at DePaul University.